dragon-dune/dragon-dune/README.md

 Orcs (♠):
 ----------------------

-The Orcs control the wild territories of the west.
+The Orcs control the territories of the west.
 They worship the mighty Red Dragon.

 Start With: 3 Gold, 1 artifact.